regisphilibert/rp_hugo/content/post/partials-series/part-2/index.md

 ## Conclusion.

-After covering some basic fundementals, we were able to easily build two _returning partials_ which will bring great maintainability to one aspect of the site.
+After covering some fundamentals, we were able to easily build two _returning partials_ which will bring great maintainability to one aspect of the site.
 Shall we need some posts or all our posts to exclude certain tags?
 That will happen in `GetTags` and `GetTags` only!
 Shall Hugo introduce a more efficient way to handle taxonomy terms in a future release?
 We'll adjust our `GetTerm` function and that's it!

-By bridging the gap between reusability and typed data serving, Hugo with its _returing partials_ is finaly addressing the need for seperation of concern between templating and data handling!
+By bridging the gap between reusability and typed data serving, Hugo with its _returing partials_ is finally addressing the need for separation of concern between templating and data handling!

-Did I already mention it was to me the biggest game changer of 2020?
+Did I already mention it was to me the biggest game-changer of 2020?

-If you have some personnal experience or questions about _returning partials_ or if you just want to share what you build following based on what we discussed here, just drop a note or codeblocks in the comments!
+If you have some personal experience or questions about _returning partials_ or if you just want to share what you build following based on what we discussed here, just drop a note or code blocks in the comments!